Geocaching with 4-H

 Highlights of the Geocaching fun!

-The goal for July 2021 was to find as many of them as possible and learn about 4-H and different clubs along the way.
+The goal is to find as many of them as possible and learn about 4-H and different clubs along the way.

 34 families participated